fullstackbeaver/unleasHAwithJS/readme.md

 ```

 ## Roadmap
+- [ ] move from DMX to artnet
+- [ ] remove serial communication
+- [ ] move to bun
-- [ ] having a functional proof of concept which interacting with home assistant through web socket and mqtt, implementing DMX protocol trhough RS485 port.
+- [ ] having a functional proof of concept which interacting with home assistant through web socket and maybe mqtt.
 - [x] save last state of the desired terminals (by a database or simply by using the MQTT functionality)
 - [ ] add error handler
 - [ ] add test